Supply chain finance: For the supplier

-The supplier has its invoices paid earlier; therefore it can more easily manage its cashflow, and reduce by the way the costs of receivables management.
-Moreover, as it is the ordering party that puts its liability at stake, it benefits from a better interest rate on the trade discount than the one that would have been obtained by going directly to a factoring company.
-The reverse factoring is very useful for small companies that have large groups for clients, because it creates a more durable business relation as the big company helps the smaller one, and doing so gets some extra money.
-This opinion does not account for the poor relations caused by unilateral changes to credit terms.
-Smaller companies are generally not given a choice to accept the additional cost of finance imposed by this process.
+The supplier has its invoices paid earlier; therefore, it can more easily manage its cash flow and, in the process, reduce the costs of receivables management.
+Moreover, as it is the ordering party that puts its liability at stake, the supplier benefits from a better interest rate on the trade discount than the one that would have been obtained by going directly to a factoring company.
+Reverse factoring is very useful for small companies that have large groups as clients because it creates a more durable business relationship, as the big company helps the smaller one and, in doing so, earns some extra money.
+However, this opinion does not account for the poor relations caused by unilateral changes to credit terms.
+Smaller companies are generally not given a choice regarding the additional cost of finance imposed by this process.

 In a factoring process, if there is any problem concerning the payment of the invoice, it is the supplier that is liable, and has to give back the money he received.
 In the reverse factoring process, as it concerns validated invoices, as soon as the supplier receives the payment from the factor, the company is protected.
 The factor will have to get its money from the ordering party.
 Finally, in a trade discount system, the supplier is forced to be paid cash, regardless of its cash flow.
 Some reverse factoring platforms identified this problem, and therefore propose to the suppliers a more collaborative financing method: they choose themselves the invoices they want to receive cash, the others will be paid at due date.